textpattern/textpattern.github.io/administration/articles-panel.md

 In order to quickly select ranges of articles click the checkbox of the first article you want to mark, press and hold the shift key, then click the checkbox of the last article in the range.
 All articles between will be checked too.
 You can add ranges to your selection by repeating these steps.

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
-The following changes are available:

-* Change section
-* Change Category1 (if article categories are defined)
-* Change Category2 (if article categories are defined)
-* Change status
-* Change comments (if comments are turned on globally)
-* Change author
-* Duplicate
-* Delete

-When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of authors, sections or on/off for comments.
 After selecting the options you want to perform click 'Go' to start the changes.
-A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and articles listed per page